-Hollyport Secondary Opportunities VI Unit Trust (the "Unit Trust") is a Jersey closed-ended regulated exchange-traded fund was constituted out of the proceeds from issues of Units paid or transferred to the Trustee and held as part of the trust fund in accordance with the Declaration of Trust (the "Trust Instrument") dated 31 March 2017 and as amended and restated 29 September 2017.
-The registered office is given in the notes from the Trust Instrument and Prospectus on page 1 of this report.
-Its objective is to acquire interests in mature private equity funds and to subsequently realise profits on such interests over the intended realisation period of ten years or less.
+Hollyport Secondary Opportunities VI Unit Trust (the "Unit Trust") is a Jersey closed-ended regulated exchange-traded fund and was constituted out of the proceeds from issues of Units paid or transferred to the Trustee and held as part of the trust fund in accordance with the Declaration of Trust (the "Trust Instrument") dated 31 March 2017 and as amended and restated 29 September 2017.
+Registered office of the Unit Trust is at IFC 5, St Helier, Jersey, JE1 1ST, Channel Islands.
+Its principal activity is to acquire interests in mature private equity funds and to subsequently realise profits on such interests over the intended realisation period of ten years or less.

 The Unit Trust has issued four classes of units, being A, B, C and LP units (the "Investor Units").
 The Investor Units were issued to investors subscribing up to USD 5,000,000 each in the Unit Trust and the LP units.
-The distribution policy is detailed in note 2.8 and 2.9.
+The distribution policy is detailed in Notes 2.8 and 2.9.